scifigurmeet/Modern_Agentic_AI/Day_1.md

 - [ ] I fixed the `TotalCharges` problem and understood why it happened
 - [ ] I can explain the 73% baseline and why it's my honesty anchor
 - [ ] I built a Pipeline that prepares data automatically
+- [ ] I can explain what SimpleImputer, StandardScaler, and OneHotEncoder each do
+- [ ] I understand what random_state, max_iter, and n_estimators mean (and why those numbers)
 - [ ] I understand why we split data *before* preparing it (no leakage)
 - [ ] I compared 3 models and read a confusion matrix as business cost
 - [ ] I saved the whole pipeline with `joblib` and copied it to Google Drive